BENEFITS you deserve!

 Workers' Compensation is a form of insurance taken by the employer that protects employees injured on the job.
 An insurance-approved medical professional will review your injury and determine the amount of time you are unable to work.
 Depending upon the nature and severity of the injury, victims of workplace burn injuries may be compensated for about two-thirds of their salary as they recover.

-Some burn injuries may result in temporary partial disability coverage, which compensates workers who are able to return to work.
-But, this coverage is limited.
+Some burn injuries may result in temporary partial disability coverage, which compensates workers who can return to work.
+But this coverage is limited.
 Permanent total disability benefits may be available for victims of catastrophic injuries who will not be able to work for the rest of their life.
 In cases where workers suffer fatal burn injuries, workers' compensation benefits are available to the families of deceased workers.
 These benefits may amount to up to $150,000 in the state of Florida.Types of Burn Injuries

-A burn injury involves a person's body being injured by electricity, heat, chemicals or friction.
+A burn injury involves a person's body being injured by electricity, heat, chemicals, or friction.
 A minor burn injury may only affect the top layer of skin (epidermis).
-When an injury goes beyond the top layer, the middle lawyer (dermis) or the lowest level (subcutaneous), the skin may become permanently damaged.
+When an injury goes beyond the top layer, the middle layer (dermis), or the lowest level (subcutaneous), the skin may become permanently damaged.
 Common types of burn injuries include: